bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

    </p>

-Scatterplot for relationship among album, artist and track popularity, which color indicating track popularity.
+Scatterplot for relationship among album, artist and track popularity, in which color indicating track popularity.

 We could see using album and artist alone, could predict track popularity to some extent.